Flibio/EconomyManager/README.md

   public void onServerStarting(ServerStartingEvent event){
     //Create a new EconomyAPI instance using the implementation of the economy interface created in step 1 EconomyAPI economyAPI = new EconomyAPI(new MyEconomy());
-    //Register the economy as the servers economy - EconomyAPI will handle all logging and errors economyAPI.registerEconomy();
+    //Register the economy as the server's economy - EconomyManager will handle all logging and errors economyAPI.registerEconomy();
   }